h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

 -  `seed <algo-params/seed.html>`__: (Optional) Seed for random numbers; passed through to the metalearner algorithm.
 Defaults to -1 (time-based random number).

+-  `checkpoint <algo-params/checkpoint.html>`__: Enter a model key associated with a previously trained model.
+Use this option to build a new model as a continuation of a previously generated model.

 -  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

 You can follow the progress of H2O's Stacked Ensemble development `here <https://0xdata.atlassian.net/issues/?filter=19301>`__.